tenzir/tenzir/doc/vast.1.md

   *send* *name* *message*

-Sends a message to an actor.
-The argument *name* refers to the actor to run.
-The argument *message* represents the data to send to the actor.
+Sends a message to a component.
+The argument *name* refers to the component to run.
+The argument *message* represents the data to send to the component.

 Available messages:

 *run*
-  Tells an actor to start operating.
-Most actors do not need to be told to run explicitly.
-Only actors having a multi-stage setup phase (e.g., sources and exporters) can be run explicitly.
+  Tells a component to start operating.
+Most components do not need to be told to run explicitly.
+Only components having a multi-stage setup phase (e.g., sources and exporters) can be run explicitly.

 *flush*
-  Tells an actor to flush its state to the file system.
+  Tells a component to flush its state to the file system.

 ### import